BMark1213/The-Anachronism-Campaign/Worlds-Timelines/Cyberpunk 101010010/Elon Musk Tomb.md

-The first lock says "Open" in Common.
+The first lock says "Open" in Common.  -

 The second lock says "Close" in Elvish.
+Vera

 The third lock says "Open" in Dwarvish.

 The fourth lock says "Close" in Infernal.
+Tril/Lil

 The fifth lock says "Open" in Gnomish.

 The seventh lock says "Close" in Theves' Cant.

 The sixth lock says "Close" in Undercommon.
+Tril/Lil

 The Eighth lock says "Open" in Goblin.